 Support Groups for People Living with Kidney Disease

 Nowadays, support groups can be found in all sorts of places.
 One great place to connect with others is online.
 There are many discussion forums and email lists that help bring together people who share a common interest.
-While there are numerous websites, discussion forums, blogs and email lists, below are a few samples of where to find online support groups.

-Other resources to find support
+Resources to find support

 Several national, nonprofit organizations have websites devoted to educating and empowering those interested in kidney disease.

 - Kidney & Urology Foundation of America (KUFA)

 How do I find an in-person support group in my area?

 Renal social workers are available in the centers to provide information on existing support groups.
 For those not on dialysis or dialyzing at home, it may take a little more effort to find a support group.